d-mcalpin/speakeasy/TESTING.md

 | ----------- | ----------- | ----------- |
 | Shopper | Contact the site owners | Find out more about products |
 ### Test conducted:
-- Submit contact Form to see if the admin receives an email
+- Submit the contact form to see if the admin receives an email.
 ### Result:
 - The email was sent after submitting the contact form.
 ### Verdict: